-Note that you are free to install Anaconda on Linux.
+Note that you are free to install Anaconda on Linux but conda add an heavy layer of package management in parallel of your linux distro pacake management that can be messy.

 Here 2 recipes to install tridesclous in an "environement".
 If you don't known what an "environement" is: remember that it is an isolated installation of python with a fixed version and many libraries (modules) with also fixed version somwhere in a folder in your profile.
 This folder won't be affected by upgrading your system and so it should work always.
 This quite important because other spike projects don't use same libraries version (for instance PyQt4 vs PyQt5).
-If you want to compare them, you will nedd environement.
+If you want to compare them, you will need environement.